wp-plugins/jonradio-multiple-themes/readme.txt

 1. Use **Add Plugin** within the WordPress Admin panel to download and install this *jonradio Multiple Themes* plugin from the WordPress.org plugin repository (preferred method).
 Or download and unzip this plugin, then upload the `/jonradio-multiple-themes/` directory to your WordPress web site's `/wp-content/plugins/` directory.
 1. Activate the *jonradio Multiple Themes* plugin through the **Installed Plugins** Admin panel in WordPress.
 If you have a WordPress Network ("Multisite"), you can either **Network Activate** this plugin through the **Installed Plugins** Network Admin panel, or Activate it individually on the sites where you wish to use it.
 Activating on individual sites within a Network avoids some of the confusion created by WordPress' hiding of Network Activated plugins on the Plugin menu of individual sites.
 Alternatively, to avoid this confusion, you can install the *jonradio Reveal Network Activated Plugins* plugin.
-1. Be sure that all Themes you plan to use have been installed and are listed under Available Themes on the WordPress Appearance-Themes Admin panel.
-In a WordPress Network ("Multisite"), Themes must be **Network Enabled** before they will appear as Available Themes on individual sites' Appearance-Themes panel.
+1. Be sure that all Themes you plan to use have been installed.
-1. Select Themes to be used on the plugin's **Multiple Themes plugin** Settings page in the WordPress Admin panels, which is found in both the **Appearance** and **Settings** sections.
+1. Select Themes to be used on the Settings or Advanced Settings tab of the plugin's **Multiple Themes plugin** Settings page in the WordPress Admin panels, which is found in both the **Appearance** and **Settings** sections.
 You can also get to this Settings page by clicking on the **Settings** link for this plugin on the **Installed Plugins** page of the Admin panel.
-1. If you need to change Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.) for any Theme *other than* the Current Theme, see the FAQ (Frequently-Asked Questions) tab for important information.
+1. If you need to change Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.) for any Theme *other than* the Active Theme, see the plugin's Settings page and click on the **Theme Options** tab for important information.

 == Frequently Asked Questions ==